 March 2009 with opening night expected before the year-end 2009, following four to six months of rehearsals.
 The twin-tower hotel under the Grand Hyatt brand with approximately 1,000 rooms and suites is scheduled to open in September 2009.
 The approximately 800-unit apartment hotel complex integrated within the City of Dreams footprint is expected to be completed by December 2009 and to be marketed in advance of project completion, subject to compliance with legal and regulatory provisions.
 We plan to finance the construction of the apartment hotel complex separately from the rest of the City of Dreams project, including with a portion of the proceeds from this offering.
 The budgeted cost of the City of Dreams project, including the casino, the Hard Rock hotel, the Crown Towers hotel, the Grand Hyatt twin-tower hotel, the purpose-built wet stage performance theatre, retail space together with food and beverage outlets is approximately US\$2.1 billion, consisting primarily of construction costs, design and consultation fees, and excluding the cost of land.
-The additional budgeted cost of the apartment hotel complex planned for development at the City of Dreams is approximately US\$30 million, excluding the cost of land.
+The additional budgeted cost of the apartment hotel complex planned for development at the City of Dreams is approximately US\$330 million, excluding the cost of land.

 - Mocha Clubs.
 Our seven Mocha Clubs feature a total of approximately 1,100 gaming machines, and comprise the largest non-casino-based operations of electronic gaming machines in Macau.
 By combining machine-based gaming with an upscale décor and cafe ambiance, we aim to improve on Macau's historically limited service to mass market and casual gaming patrons, including local residents and day-trip customers, outside the conventional casino setting, and to capitalize on the significant growth opportunities for machine-based gaming in Macau. - Macau Peninsula Site.
 In May 2006, we entered into a conditional agreement to acquire a third development site, which is located on the shoreline of Macau peninsula near the current Macau Ferry Terminal, or Macau Peninsula site.
 The Macau Peninsula site is approximately 6,480 square meters (approximately 1.6 acres) and the acquisition price is HK\$1.5 billion (US\$192.8 million), of which we have paid a deposit of HK\$100 million (US\$12.9 million).
 We expect to pay a land premium of approximately HK\$205 million (US\$26.3 million) to the Macau government for this site.
 The agreement completion deadline was first extended in January 2007 and again in July 2007 when we negotiated an extension of the completion deadline for the conditional agreement to the end of July 2008 in order to benefit from the additional flexibility in the timing of the purchase, which is subject to various closing conditions.
-Other than the extension of the purchase completion deadline, all other provisions of the agreement remain in force, and there were no fees associated with the extension.
+Other than the extension.
 Completion of the purchase remains subject to (i) significant conditions in the control of third parties unrelated to us and the seller of the property, and (ii) the approval of the Macau government.
 We are currently considering plans to develop the Macau Peninsula site into a mixed-use hotel, serviced apartment and casino facility aimed primarily at day-trip gaming patrons.
 If we acquire the site, we are targeting the middle of 2010 as our opening date.
+Based on preliminary estimates and conceptual designs, we have currently budgeted approximately US\$750 million for the total project costs of the Macau Peninsula site into a sour opening date.
 Based on preliminary estimates and conceptual designs, we have currently budgeted approximately US\$750 million for the total project costs of the Macau Peninsula project consisting primarily of land and construction costs, land premium costs, design and consultation fees.